InstitutionalGrammar/IG-Book/events-training-2024.md

 ### Example Statements

-During the course of the training, examples will be posted here.
+During the course of the training, we will post exemplary statements below.

 <!-- Please find statements used for the exercises below (further may be posted during the course of the training).